How to add digital signatures to PDFs using React

 Nutrient offers two types of signatures: electronic signatures and digital signatures.

-1. Electronic signatures allow users to create signatures with ink drawings, bitmap images, or text.
-Our Electronic Signatures component provides a user-friendly interface, supporting draw, image, and type signature modes, and it enables signature storage for reuse.
+1. Electronic signatures let users create signatures with ink drawings, bitmap images, or text.
+The Electronic Signatures component supports draw, image, and type modes, and it stores signatures for reuse.

 Nutrient’s React PDF library